cjjeakle/traffic-tool/README.md

 Visit [this project's page](http://cjjeakle.github.io/traffic-tool) from your smartphone to try it out!

 ## Findings:
-Unfortunately, it looks like this project did not work as well as hoped.
-In heavy stop-and-go traffic the idea worked well enough, but in more typical traffic with sporadic slowdowns your average speed changes too drastically.
-As a result, it doesn't make sense to simply target your past average speed.
+Unfortunately, it looks like this project did not work as well as I had hoped.
+In heavy stop-and-go traffic it's possible the idea would work, but in more typical traffic with sporadic slowdowns your average speed changes too drastically across time intervals, and even between lanes.
+As a result, it doesn't make sense to simply target your past average speed to avoid slowing down.

-I've found using a generous follow distance to the car in front of you is far more practical in such situations, as you can simply coast to a lower speed before needing to hit the brakes.
+I've found using a generous follow distance to the car in front of you is far more practical in traffic jams, as you can simply coast to a lower speed before needing to hit the brakes.

 Other known limitations:
-* Javascript geolocation API readings are too imprecise for calculating an accurate speed in slow traffic
+* There is no universal HTML API to prevent smartphone screens from locking (which suspends JS execution)
+ * As a consequence, users must periodically tap the screen to keep the phone awake
+ * I find this is too much of a distraction to feel comfortable with people using this app while driving
+   * More generally, I find only passive sources of information are useful while driving, such as a GPS screen or speedometer
+* This app's speed calculations are quite accurate on open roads, but there is a fair amount of noise at low speeds where the app would be most useful
-  * This is even true with the enableHighAccuracy flag set
+  * This is even true with the geolocation API's enableHighAccuracy flag set
-* All speed readings are presently being considered with the same weight, so readings corresponding to smaller windows of time are disproportionately represented
 * This page will require HTTPS to work in Google Chrome
   * Chrome has disabled the geolocation API on origins served over HTTP, and other browsers are likely to follow
   * Because I'm hosting on GitHub pages, and I've provided a custom CNAME alias for my cjjeakle.github.io domain, it's impractical to provide HTTPS connectivity for this site